 Blue light blocking glasses are eyewear that are designed to be worn for heavy computer, iPad, or phone use.
 Blue light glasses help us block the light from these devices to prevent that strain on our eyes.

-My criteria for purchase
+My criteria for purchasing blue-light blocking glasses

 Amazon has a huge selection of blue light blocking glasses and I needed to narrow it down.
 Here were my criteria: